Skip to content

 The spirit of welcome reigns and makes the place inviting.
 In Ocean Beach, all the possible beach activities are offered, including a Farmer’s Market, volleyball and surf competitions, karaoke, concerts, Women’s club parties, a Holiday lights parade, and Street canine festivals.

 Local businesses are dedicated to a wide range of food, drinks, sportswear, and footwear of all kinds, as well as surfing equipment, organization of tourist events, and gift shops.
 Several educational options are available: Point Loma High School, Warren-Walker High School, Ryan Learning University, Artist Outpost (art academy), and the Child Development Center at the Naval Base.
+Explore the Ocean Beach lifestyle.

 Imperial Beach